 Making your drop down menu interactive

 Even though the drop down menus are showing in your interactive prototype, once we add Events and simulate the prototype, you’ll see they’ll disappear.
-We’ve provided an example file for you to download and tinker with yourself, just in case.

 To bring the menu to life, we’ll use Events.
 Click on the cell in your main menu option you wish to make interactive (so that the user can navigate its drop down options) and go to the Events palette.
 In the example, we click the text cell ‘Services’ and add events to that.